jsk245/mparith/README.md

 Multi-precision arithmetic allows users to work with integers that cannot fit in the primitive types.
 To avoid these limits, we store integers in a vector and treat each number as being a digit in some appropriate base.
 For example, if we stored the number 2^32 in base 2^32, our vector might look something like [1,0] to represent 1 * 2^32 + 0 * 2^0.
-To implement the addition, subtraction, division, and multiplication operations, we have based our implementations off of those described in Hans Riesel's "Prime Numbers and Computer Methods for Factorization".
+To implement the addition, subtraction, division, and multiplication operations, we have based our implementations off of those described in Hans Riesel's "Prime Numbers and Computer Methods for Factorization" and Donald Knuth's TAOCP.
-We have also implemented the comparison operations, bit operations, and negation (ie a = -a is computed differently than a = -1 * a).
+We have also implemented the comparison operations, bit operations, exponentiation, isqrt, and negation (ie a = -a is computed differently than a = -1 * a).

 ## functions
 - `build_bigint(&str)` - converts a string containing a number in decimal format into a bigint